Enalmada/nextjs-boilerplate/README.md

 use this site to generate: https://realfavicongenerator.net/

-## patching pg module
+## pg module instead of postgres.js

-Work around current error
+You will need to work around current next.js error https://github.com/brianc/node-postgres/issues/2980#issuecomment-1658765692
-https://github.com/brianc/node-postgres/issues/2980#issuecomment-1658765692